Dan Meyer (first baseman): Oakland Athletics and later career

 In December 1981, the Seattle Mariners traded Meyer to the Oakland Athletics in exchange for Rich Bordi.
 In his first season with the Athletics, Meyer batted .240 with 28 runs scored, 92 hits, 17 doubles, three triples, eight home runs, and 59 RBIs in 120 games played.
-With Oakland that year, Meyer was primarily used as a first baseman in the field, but did see limited time in right field, and left field.
+With Oakland that year, Meyer was primarily used as a first baseman, but did see limited time in right field and left field.
 He was also the designated hitter during 38 games.
 During the 1983 season, Meyer batted .189 with runs scored, 32 hits, nine doubles, one home run, and 13 RBIs in 69 games played.

-In 1984, Meyer found himself starting the season in the minor league for the first time in ten years.
-With the Tacoma Tigers of the Triple-A Pacific Coast League, Meyer batted .293 with 134 hits, 19 doubles, two triples, and seven home runs in 124 games played.
+In 1984, Meyer started the season in the minor leagues for the first time in ten years.
+With the Tacoma Tigers of the Triple-A Pacific Coast League, he batted .293 with 134 hits, 19 doubles, two triples, and seven home runs in 124 games played.
 Meyer was called up to the majors in September.
-As a member of the Athletics, Meyer batted .318 with one run scored, seven hits, three doubles, one triple, and four RBIs in 20 games played.
+With the Athletics, he batted .318 with one run scored, seven hits, three doubles, one triple, and four RBIs in 20 games played.
 After the season, he filed for free agency.

 On January 15, 1985, Meyer re-signed with the Athletics.
-With Oakland that year, Meyer went hitless in 12 at-bats.
+With Oakland that year, he went hitless in 12 at-bats.
 He was released by the team on May 26.
-For the duration of the 1985 season, Meyer played with the Triple-A Nashville Sounds, who were the minor league affiliates of the Detroit Tigers.
-With the Sounds that year, Meyer batted .225 with 36 hits, 13 doubles, one triple, and one home run in 51 games played.
-During the 1986 season, Meyer played for the Mexico City Reds in the Triple-A Mexican League, although his statistics are not available.
+For the duration of the 1985 season, Meyer played with the Triple-A Nashville Sounds, the minor league affiliates of the Detroit Tigers, batting .225 with 13 doubles, one triple, and one home run in 51 games.

+Meyer played for the Diablos Rojos del México in the Mexican League for part of the 1986 season.
 He resurfaced in 1987, playing three games with the Class-A San Jose Bees of the California League.
-Meyer played in the inaugural season of the Senior Professional Baseball Association in 1989–1990 as a member of the Bradenton Explorers.
+Meyer played in the inaugural season of the Senior Professional Baseball Association in 1989–1990 for the Bradenton Explorers.